gh640/SublimeComposerPackageInfo/README.md

 ### Clearing local cache

-Fetched package data are stored in the local SQLite database `cache.sqlite3` in the pacakge directory.
+Fetched package data are stored in the local SQLite database `cache.sqlite3` in the Sublime Text's cache directory.
 You can delete all the cache with the command `ComposerPackageInfo: Clear all cache`.

 1. Open the command palette.
 2. Search and select `ComposerPackageInfo: Clear all cache`.
 3. The cache data are deleted.

+## Settings

+There are following setting options.

+- `cache_max_count`

+`cache_max_count`
+: (default: `1000`) Max number of locally cached package data.
+If the number of cached pacakge data gets greater than this value, old tuples are deleted from the database table for cache.

 ## License